luslab/oz-bulk-rnaseq/README.md

 * for detecting de novo transcriptome assembly in humans need 100-200 x10^6 paired end reads.
 ![enter image description here](https://www.yourgenome.org/sites/default/files/images/illustrations/bioinformatics_single-end_pair-end_reads_yourgenome.png)

+## Naming Sample Files

+- make each attribute of the data be represented by a single, isolated region of the filename
+- Utilise heirarchy of the samples.
+Start with the most generic information in the file name, then become more specific.
+E.g sample_replicate number_paired file (1 or 2)
+- Dont mix sample information with replicate information
+- keep as simple as possible

 ## Compress & Uncompress Files
 A "compressed file" is a single file reduced in size.
 The name may end with .gz , .bz , .bz2 , or .zip A "compressed archive" is a folder containing multiple files combined, and then compressed.
 The name may end with .tar.gz , .tar.bz2